Main Content

 How To Use

-Take this medication by mouth with or without food, usually once daily, or as directed by your doctor.
-The dosage is based on your medical condition and response to therapy.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+The dosage is based on your medical condition and response to treatment.

 If you take this drug too close to bedtime, you may need to wake up to urinate.
 It is best to take this medication at least 4 hours before your bedtime.